samwell-ho/openpgp-ca/doc/src/keys-import.md

 ## Part 3: OpenPGP CA admin (import the newly created user key)

-The user transfers `ca-tsigned.pub`, `alice.pub` - and optionally the
+The user transfers `ca-tsigned.pub`, `alice.pub` - and optionally any
-revocation certificate - to the CA admin.
+revocation certificates - to the CA admin.

 The CA admin then imports all of Alice's artifacts into the OpenPGP CA
 database: